-Acts of Faith improves the quality of life of local people and empowers churches and communities to cope with the challenges of poverty, unemployment and HIV in Manzini, the Kingdom of eSwatini (formerly Swaziland).
+Acts of Faith improves the quality of life of local people and empowers churches and communities to cope with the challenges of poverty, unemployment and HIV in Manzini, eSwatini.
 Over half the population are aged 15 to 30 years old and young people struggle with unmet physical needs, unfinished education and depression and may become involved in crime or substance abuse.
 Ms Hlobisile Nxumalo is the Project Director and Pastor Jabulani Yande helps to lead it.

 E3’s partnership with Acts of Faith:

 - Facilitates 19 home-based care support groups, reaching 190 people.
 Volunteers go to people’s homes and care for them when they are ill.

 - Trains and encourages 76 church leaders to understand and effectively respond to the spiritual and social needs in their communities through regular workshops.

 - Provides meals for the 10 orphaned children living at Shammah Family Centre.
 Before this funding from E3, Pastor Salatia who runs the Centre was using all of her pension money to provide for the children.